thcworks/dashboard_assessment/data/README.md

 This dataset contains **fabricated but realistic behavioural review data**.
 Some patterns (e.g., bias in scores, missing data, demographic imbalances) have been deliberately included to support analysis and insight generation.

+We encourage you to explore the data and highlight one interesting insight in your submission.
+We’re curious about what you notice, how you interpret it, and how you communicate it.

 **No real individuals are represented.**